Practical tips and tools for growing a business

 The planned repayment term as the first criterion for choosing a lender

-When starting the search for financing, the first homework of an entrepreneur is to be aware of the financial needs of his business and the planned repayment period of the loan.
+When starting the search for financing, the first task at home for an entrepreneur is to be aware of the financial needs of his business and the planned repayment period of the loan.
 Historically, both in accounting and in other aspects of the financial world, financing is divided into two basic categories - long-term and short-term financing.
 The term of the loan usually also corresponds to the nature of the use of financing - long-term investments are usually financed with a long-term loan - purchase of real estate, equipment, machinery, construction projects.
 On the other hand, short-term financing most often fulfills the function of supplementing current assets - funds for the purchase of mineral fertilizers and other materials, payments for equipment repairs and other services, as well as for the payment of salaries and taxes.

 If the bank refuses?

 Often, the search for business financing is limited to financing from commercial banks, where after the first refusal, the entrepreneur adjusts or even cancels his financing and growth plans.
 It should be noted that in addition to bank financing, alternative financing is also available, which can be useful in a situation where bank financing is refused.
-In the context of geopolitical upheavals, the caution and collateral requirements of commercial banks have increased, which affects the availability of financing for companies that do not have collateral or perfect financial performance.
+In the context of geopolitical upheavals, the caution and collateral requirements of commercial banks have increased, which affects the availability of financing for companies that do not have available collateral or do not have perfect financial performance.
 If bank financing is not suitable or not available, we invite you to consider receiving financing from specialized non-bank lenders.
 Such financing providers include such companies as Capitalia, Agrocredit and others.
 The advantages of alternative lenders are faster evaluation, lower collateral requirements and higher risk tolerance.
 Alternative financiers are also much more willing to offer and are often used specifically for short-term lending needs.
 Although the rates of non-bank lenders will be higher than those of banks due to the additional risk taken, the quick and convenient acquisition of financing often compensates for the higher loan price.

 For long-term financing, a commercial bank will most often be the first and right stop

 Historically, commercial banks in Latvia focus directly on long-term financing services, and the agricultural sector has always been handy and relatively safe for all leading commercial banks.
 Although the process of evaluating and receiving financing in banks is often very time-consuming, due to a relatively lower interest rate and long repayment terms, a commercial bank will be the most suitable provider of long-term financing.
-At the same time, the entrepreneur should expect that the bank will also need a pledge.
+At the same time, the entrepreneur should expect that the bank will also need a guarantee.
 Agricultural land, buildings, other types of real estate or registrable equipment are most often used as collateral.
 Despite the fact that the conditions of each bank are slightly different, the loan evaluation time in commercial banks is usually 1-2 months and the amount of financing is around 70% of the offered collateral's market value, determined according to the opinion of a certified property appraiser.
 Interest rates for long-term bank loans are usually between 3% and up to 6% per year, excluding EURIBOR or the variable part of the rate.
 It should be mentioned that with the increase of the variable part of the interest rate, the price of bank financing has increased rapidly in the last year, which must be taken into account when evaluating the total cost of the loan.

 Equipment purchase = leasing